 Personally, I’ve been trying to stay creative with my writing by telling the stories of our travels.
-On my personal blog, I experiment with narrative nonfiction (or creative nonfiction) by trying to really paint a picture of the places where we’ve been.
+On my personal blog, I experiment with narrative nonfiction (or creative nonfiction) by trying to really paint a picture of the places we’ve been.

 To me, it’s not about using fancy words or trying to appear sophisticated.
 It’s about being able to describe a place in such a way that if the reader closes their eyes after reading a sentence, they can feel themselves in the place they just read about.
-It’s about helping them to feel what I felt going up a mountain, or to share in my wonder when I look at a pink sunset over a vast ocean.
+It’s about helping them to feel what I felt going up a mountain, or to share in my wonder when I look at a pink and red sunset over a vast ocean.